microsoft/WhatTheHack/058-PowerPlatformBasics/README.md

 ## Introduction

-The Power Platform Basics What The Hack will enable your team on leveraging Microsoft’s Low Code Power Platform to solve business problems, reduce technical debt, and create a new role of Citizen Developer.
+The Power Platform Basics What The Hack will enable your team to leverage Microsoft’s Low Code Power Platform to solve business problems, reduce technical debt, and create a new role of Citizen Developer.

 ## Learning Objectives